Emmanuel Petit, Sven-Olov Wallenstein and Dirk van den Heuvel

 Poster · Video

-Curated by Reaich & Hall Architects, Scotland + Venice presents OUTSIDERS (Group4) with an evening of talks and discussion on the work of second generation Modernists and their impact on architectural thinking in the United Kingdom and Europe.
+An evening of talks on the work of second generation Modernists architects and their impact on thinking in the United Kingdom and Europe.
 The event will begin with a series of short lectures by leading scholars followed by a round-table discussion chaired by Penny Lewis looking at the issue of Modernity in the post-war period.
 Architects during this period operated within a culture in which there was a strong sense of a collective social project – the welfare state – and yet a small number of emerging and established architects chose not to legitimise their professional activity through Welfarism.
 Their task was to revitalise architecture at its core.
 In their own way, James Stirling, the Smithsons and Ludwig Mies van der Rohe were at the forefront in setting the agenda for a reconstructed idea of modern culture tied to the history of innovation, intellectualism, will and agency.
 Their stance was, as with all significant artists, to give a voice and form to their particular epoch.

 The Scottish Government